o2r-project/api/03-execution.md

 Data Params
 : ```{ execute_now : [boolean], inputs : [ [FileDescriptor], … ] }```

-If `execute_now` is `True`, the job will start as soon as it is created. [gibt es einen Fall, in dem man einen Job erstellt und den nicht sofort ausführen will?]
+If `execute_now` is `True`, the job will start as soon as it is created. [gibt es einen Fall, in dem man einen Job erstellt und den nicht sofort ausführen will?] [jk: gute Frage, sollte man diskutieren.]

-Where `[FileDescriptor]` allows overriding files from the ERC with files from a different execution Job or a different ERC. [what? diese Funktionalität ist mir neu.]
+Where `[FileDescriptor]` allows overriding files from the ERC with files from a different execution Job or a different ERC. [what? diese Funktionalität ist mir neu.] [jk: O3,4, User Stories 53-55]

 __`[FileDescriptor]` Syntax:__
 ```